Science Gallery London: MOUTHY

 Transforming unusual spaces

 During this development phase of the gallery, limitations existed - from having no dedicated spaces for workshops or artworks to developing processes and relationships from scratch.
-As there was no permanent gallery space, I found and transformed several unusual spaces in and around Guys' Campus, engaging King's College and local communities in surprising ways.
+As there was no permanent gallery space, I found and transformed several unusual spaces in and around Guys' Campus, engaging King's College and local communities in surprising ways to ensure diverse expertise - from lived experience to disciplinary knowledge - came into dialogue around the artworks.

 I arranged for renowned artist Effie Paleologou to take over billboards around London Bridge station.